X16Community/x16-smc/doc/recovery_with_arduino.md

 - It is recommended that you use an anti-static wristband during the procedure to protect the circuits

-Even though the risk of damaging the X16 and/or the SMC is small, there is as always a risk.
+Even though the risk of damaging the X16 or the SMC is small, there is as always a risk.
 Follow the instructions below to minimize that risk.

 ## Install the Arduino IDE on your PC